-11.9 Registrant acquiring a registered firm's securities or assets acquire an ownership interest in voting securities (or securities convertible into voting securities) or assets of another registered firm or the parent of another registered firm.
+11.9 Registrant acquiring a registered firm's securities or assets

+Under section 11.9, registrants must give the regulator notice if they propose to acquire an ownership interest in voting securities (or securities convertible into voting securities) or assets of another registered firm or the parent of another registered firm.
 This notice must be delivered to the principal regulator of the registrant proposing to make the acquisition and to the principal regulator of the registered firm they propose to acquire, if that firm is registered in Canada.
 If the principal regulator of both firms is the same, only one notice is required.